khrismuc/Rock_Paper_Scissors/README.md

 Built using the JavaScript DOM and html and CSS.

 ## Key learning
+*

 ## What went well

 * Learning about the structure of the DOM.
-* Using JavaScript in a Web App.
+* Using JavaScript, CSS and html in a Web App.
+* Learn't about styling in css.

 ## Supporting user stories